Thascalos/faceRecognitionBundle/README.md

 and if human face presented in the feed, square will be drawn around it (if face detection algorithm is working).

 #### 2. creatingDataset.py
 Run this script to create dataset from capture of your webcam.
 You will need to insert userId and userName to save information to sqlite database.
+NOTE: before running this script, remove sample image from **dataset_users** folder
-Algorithmfind face, then saves image to folder for further training.
+Algorithm finds the human face, then saves image to folder for further training.

 #### 3. trainingOnDataset.py
 Run this script to create model, that based on LBPH algorithm.
 Output is YAML file (**trainingUserData.yml**) which will be stored in the recognition folder.